Richard Wigglesworth (rugby union)

+Early life

 Born in Blackpool, England, he attended Kirkham Grammar School.
-Wigglesworth's position of choice is as a scrum-half, and he can also operate as a fly-half or as a winger.
+Wigglesworth's primary position was scrum-half.

-Club career
+Playing career

 Wigglesworth started his professional career with Sale Sharks coming through the youth ranks, and starting the 2005–06 Premiership final.
 In June 2010, Wigglesworth moved to Saracens.
 During his time at Saracens he won five further Premiership titles in 2011, 2015, 2016, 2018 and 2019, with Wigglesworth featuring in all five finals.
 He also helped Saracens win the European Champions Cup in 2016, 2017 and 2019.
 He left Saracens at the conclusion of the 2019–20 season.

 On 6 November 2020 Wigglesworth joined Leicester Tigers for the 2020-21 Premiership Rugby season.
 Wigglesworth was the first player to appear in 300 Premiership matches on 5 June 2021 when he came on as a replacement in the second half of the match against Bristol.
 He started the 2022 Premiership Rugby final as Tigers beat his former club Saracens 15-12, with Wigglesworth winning his seventh title.